active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 4.0 (August 3, 2010) =
+* Feature: Added meta description mass-editor for posts, pages, attachments, and custom post types
+* Change: Meta Editor has been split into four new modules: Meta Descriptions, Meta Keywords, Meta Robot Tags, and Webmaster Verification
+* Change: The Noindex Manager module can now be found under new Meta Robot Tags module
+* Improvement: When entire `<meta>` tags are entered instead of verification codes, the Webmaster Verification Assistant will now output the tag properly

 = Version 3.9 (August 2, 2010) =
 * Feature: Added "Instant Post Propulsion" feature to Deeplink Juggernaut (new "Incoming Autolink Anchors" postmeta field)